ingolia-lab/turbidostat/analysis/online/README.md

 Below, we describe:
 * How to set up directory structure for a turbidostat experiment
-* How to use `copy-run.sh` to copy data automatically from the "data logger" to the "web server"
+* How to use `sync-runs.sh` to copy data automatically from the "data logger" to the "web server"
-* How to use `analyze-run.sh` to monitor copied data and re-run an analysis script when needed
 * How to use `analysis-turbidostat.R` to create a web page with plots of turbidity and growth

 #### Directory structure for turbidostat experiments